atraboulsi27/Needleman-Wunsch/README.md

 18    }
 ```

-The Needleman-Wunsch algorithm requires us to fill an array with sequences of scores in order to determine the correct global alignment between two strings of characters.
-Therefore, it starts by looping over the two strands on line 2 and 3.
+It starts by looping over the two strands on line 2 and 3.

 #### ***Extracting the values of the neighbors:***